Dr Ellen Garland

 Royal Society University Research Fellow

-My board research interests include animal culture, social learning, bioacoustics, and behavioural ecology.
+My broad research interests include animal culture, social learning, bioacoustics, and behavioural ecology.
 My main research focuses on cetaceans, and in particular the cultural transmission, vocal learning, and function of humpback whale song.
 I am also interested in vocal sequence analysis techniques, and using similarity in vocal displays to define population structures for conservation management.

 Sexy singing: Cultural evolution and sexual selection in a complex song display

 The role of sexual selection in signal evolution is a major topic of evolutionary research, not least in vocal displays such as song.
 Are some songs attractive because of who sings them, or do they have inherent qualities that make them attractive when sung by anyone?
 Despite decades of research on sexual selection, this is not always clear.
 In humpback whales, only males sing, and thousands of males can rapidly replace their song by learning a new song in as little as two months, a feat unparalleled in the animal kingdom.
 Song presents an interplay between cultural evolution and sexual selection; however, we have little understanding of how the most complex vocal display in the animal kingdom is governed by these selective forces.
 This project seeks to explore the underlying selective forces interacting and governing various aspects of humpback whales song.
 These fundamental concepts are central to advancing our understanding of the evolution of complex communication in human and non-human animals, as cetaceans represent a unique example on the continuum of cultural complexity.
+Follow along with PhD students Franca Eichenberger, Sara Niksic and me as we investigate song function.

 Previous postdoctoral fellowships: